isomerpages/moe-bendemeersec/pages/Home Based Learning.md

 Students will also be engaged in Student-Initiated Learning (SIL) where they can explore their interests beyond the curriculum.

-You may click and view the HBL Schedule below
+You may click and view the HBL Schedule below.